blu3id/blu3id.github.io/posts/blockchain-cool-aid.md

 ### Conflict of Interest Statement

 I work in the NHS and pay Tax in the UK.
-Therefore I have vested interest in: 1) money no being wasted on the latest technological fad 2) the rapid improvement of technology in the NHS.
+Therefore I have vested interest in: 1) money not being wasted on the latest technological fad 2) the rapid improvement of technology in the NHS.

 I welcome any feedback, comments, criticism or suggestions on what I have outlined.
 If you can explain the need for a novel, pointless, expensive and difficult technology to me I will happily update this post with more information as it become available.